 Gently fold in each corner of the dough squares toward the centers of the tarts, tucking in that delicious filling.
 (Night-night!)
 Sprinkle a little bit of coarse sugar over the top of each one (sweet dreams!) and they’re ready to bake. 🙂

 If adding pecans, wait and add them halfway through the baking time, to ensure they don’t burn.
+If you’re making pecan pie for the holidays, just save a few for the tops here.

 Don’t Forget Your Finishing Touches!